 Trainees who are off work for four days or less will not get SSP.
 Trainees will receive SSP for the fifth and following days off during each period of sick leave.
-Some employers have a contractual sick pay scheme and trainees should check the terms of their contract to see if there are any enhanced sickness benefits.
-If the company does not have a sick pay scheme, trainees will not be paid at all for absences of four days or less.
+Some employers have a contractual sick pay scheme which covers absences for the first four days and may also offer enhanced pay for longer absences.
+Trainees should check the terms of their contract to see if there are any enhanced sickness benefits.

 For further information about SSP including eligibility, see the government website.

 Trainees who are undertaking a full-time placement will need to ensure that they work a minimum of 35 hours per week in order to fulfil the GPhC requirements.
-Trainees on a part-time placement will need to work 17.5 hours per week.
+The GPhC defines full-time as a between 35 and 45 hours per week.
+The GPhC defines a part-time placement as at least 17.5 hours per week worked over at least three days a week.
 Trainees can sometimes be offered placements with very long contractual working hours.
 Trainees should think about how the long hours will fit with study and other life demands throughout the pre-registration year.
 In the first instance, trainees could try negotiating with a prospective employer to see if the number of hours worked can be reduced.

 Trainees should check their notice requirements carefully.
 Minimum notice requirements are set out in law (statutory notice), however, employers can set out a longer notice period in the employment contract (contractual notice).
-Trainees who are offered a contract with a notice requirement that goes beyond one month should seek advice before accepting.
+Trainees who are offered a contract with a notice requirement that goes beyond one month, or has different notice requirements for the trainee and the employer may wish to seek advice before accepting.

 For further information about notice requirements, see the ACAS website.